Elon Musk calls sexual misconduct allegations "utterly untrue" and "wild"

 "Now, watch their dirty tricks campaign against me unfold ..." he added.

+Musk also claimed that Business Insider tried to derail his planned acquisition of Twitter — a $44 billion deal that has upset many media players.

+"[I]t was clear that their only goal was a hit price to interfere with the Twitter acquisition.
+The story was written before they even talked to me," Musk tweeted.

-This week, Musk -- whose estimated net worth is $265 billion -- put his bid to buy Twitter on hold, saying it wouldn't proceed unless he got proof of the number of spam accounts plaguing the platform.
+This week, Musk — whose estimated net worth is $265 billion — put his bid to buy Twitter on hold, saying it wouldn't proceed unless he got proof of the number of spam accounts plaguing the platform.
+Musk last month reached a deal with Twitter's board to take the social media company private, with the stated goal of restoring "free speech" on the platform and eliminating bots.
+But as stock markets have declined, Musk has backed away from the deal and said he suspects the number of bots on the platform is much higher than believed.

 As well as his prolific tweeting, on-again-off-again relationship with pop star Grimes, vast wealth and SpaceX ventures, Musk is primarily known as the founder of electric vehicle company Tesla.